 PERS and STRS Retirement Pensions.
 The District participates in the Public Employees Retirement System (CalPERS) and State Teachers Retirement System (CalSTRS).
 The District and the employee each pay a percentage of the employee's salary into one of these systems.
 The State of California contributes to these systems as well.
-The rates that are paid are set by the CalPERS Board for CalPERS and by the State legislature for CalSTRS.
-For many years, the employee rate for both systems did not changed, but the CalPERS Board has decreased or increased the employer rate as deemed necessary.
+The rates that are paid are set by the CalPERS Board for CalPERS and, pursuant to AB 1469, the legislation gives the CalSTRS Board limited authority to adjust employer contribution rates for CalSTRS.
+For many years, the employee rate for both systems did not change, but the CalPERS Board has decreased or increased the employer rate as deemed necessary.
 For the past few years, the employee rate for CalSTRS as well as the employer rates for both systems have increased significantly.
 At this time, both systems are underfunded in terms of their actuarially determined liability.
-The employer rate for CalPERS is projected (subject to change) to steadily increase to almost 24% by FY 2020-21 while the employer rate for CalSTRS will increase to over 19% by FY 2020-21.
-Management anticipates these increases to cost the District at least \$9 million annually by FY 2020-2021.
+The employer rate for CalSTRS will increase to over 18% by FY 2021-22.
+Management anticipates these increases to cost the District at least \$7.5 million annually by FY 2021-22.